Rating: ***1/2

 Starring: Melanie Papalia, David Schlachtenhaufen, Matt Riedy

-Things suddenly goes strange for Elizabeth when she encounters a random chat showing no webcam footage but an active chatter on the other end.
+Things suddenly go strange for Elizabeth when she encounters a random chat showing no webcam footage but an active chatter on the other end.
 What started as a simple conversation soon escalates to an alarming situation when the user suddenly shows her a video of what appears to be real murder.
 Obviously freaked out, Liz contacts the police but they're quick to dismiss it as a prank, but as her friends and family start to disappear, attacked or even murdered, Liz knew better and soon finds herself the target of a maniac hellbent on killing her.

 Now, the slasher part in this film is pretty well handled as they are bloodily brutal and creepy.
 Though there's still some issues regarding the believability of some scenarios (someone hacking into a computer to turn it on.
 Is that even possible or am I just living under my rock far too long?), the sense of helplessness and uncertainty glooms over the film is done pretty nicely in a way that it taps into the real life dangers of chatting with strangers over the web and finding yourself in a predicament that is out of your control and in theirs'.

 The Den doesn't try to be anything new but it knows its concept by heart.
-The drawback I see here is that the twist wasn't as intense and thrilling as the majority of the film, devolving into a bloody, yet overly familiar backdrop that raises more questions than answers.
-I don't mind really but it's been done with so many times that it wouldn't be long before it couldn't beat a dead heart back to life.
+The drawback I see here is that the twist wasn't as intense and thrilling as the majority of the film, devolving into a bloody yet overly familiar backdrop that raises more questions than answers.
+I don't mind really but it's been done so many times that it wouldn't be long before it couldn't beat a dead heart back to life.

 Bodycount: